Courses Eligible for Transfer

 General Certificate of Education-Advanced Level Exams

 Advanced Level (A-Level) exams are accepted, provided that the official grade report is submitted to Berklee.

 Courses Not Eligible for Transfer

-- English courses taken at international institutions where English is not the official language, or English as a Second Language courses.
+- English courses taken at international institutions where English is not the official language, or English as a second language courses

-Berklee does not accept foreign language courses or AP or CLEP exams when they are in one of the student’s primary languages and/or primary languages of instruction.
+- Foreign language courses or AP or CLEP exams when they are in one of the student’s primary languages and/or primary languages of instruction